DeepRegNet/DeepReg/docs/source/docs/exp_label_sampling.md

 # Label Sampling

-Images may have multiple labels, such as with segmentations of different organs in CT scans.
+Images may have multiple labels, such as with segmentation of different organs in CT scans.
 In this case, for each sampled image pair, one label pair is randomly chosen by default.